vxvrs/OutfitComposition/README.md

 3. Use [process_pairs.py](https://github.com/vxvrs/OutfitComposition/blob/master/process_pairs.py) to process the data into pairs and preprocess part of the data for faster execution.
     - **Produces files:** *pairs.npy*, *processed_text.npy*, *processed_image_part.npy*

+To simplify the preprocessing, you can use the following command: `./preprocess.sh dataset-directory`.
+This will run all the processing needed with the files listed above.

 ## Usage